polarfire-soc/polarfire-soc-zephyr-applications/boards/arm/stm32f3_disco/doc/index.rst

   acceleration sensor and a 3D digital magnetic sensor;

 ..
 HINT::
-   Recent PCB revisions (E and newer) are shiped with I3G4250D and LSM303AGR.
+   Recent PCB revisions (E and newer) are shipped with I3G4250D and LSM303AGR.

 .. image:: img/stm32f3_disco.jpg
-     :width: 350px
      :align: center
-     :height: 531px
      :alt: STM32F3DISCOVERY

 More information about the board can be found at the